-Because judges evaluate 8-12 cases, clear, concise, and cohesive entries stand out.
+Because judges evaluate 6-10 cases, clear, concise, and cohesive entries stand out.
 Be sure to tell a story, linking each section of the entry form to the next.
 As you write, think about how you can streamline your case into an easy read for the judges.
 Judges will be looking at your case with a critical eye.
 Think through questions they may have and address them in your case.
 Judges are matched with cases that do not prove to be conflicts of interest - judges cannot score cases from a brand they work on or a competitor of that brand.
 It is important to provide clear context for the brand's industry, as judges may not be aware of category nuances.
 Limit industry jargon & define any industry terms.

-Two Phases of Judging

-ROUND ONE

-Each judge reviews 8-12 cases across all categories.

-They review these cases

-without comparison to other

-entries within other categories.

-Most often, judges participate

-independently with limited

-options to participate in group

-discussion-based sessions.

-FINAL ROUND

-- Finalists are reviewed against other finalists in the same category.
-Judges review 8-10 cases in a half day group judging session. - Judges discuss the merits of each finalist case.
+Two Phases of Judging ROUND 1 - Each judge reviews 6-10 cases across all categories. - They review these cases without comparison to other entries within other categories.
+Most often, judges participate independently with limited options to participate in group discussion-based sessions.
+ROUND 2 - Finalists are reviewed against other finalists in the same category.
+Judges review 6-10 cases in a half day group judging session. - Judges discuss the merits of each finalist case.

-BOTH ROUNDS

-- The written case is reviewed before the creative work. - Judges score each case individually. - Judges provide written feedback for each case.
+BOTH ROUNDS - The written case is reviewed before the creative work. - Judges score each case individually. - Judges provide written feedback for each case.
 Entrants can access this feedback via the Insight Guide.

-- "Start with the executive summary before you try to write individual sections.
-Get your overall story really strong, crisp, clear, and inspiring." - "Be sure to provide context; most judges don't know your category or what success looks like." - "While all of the information is important, remember that this is read as one of many entries by judges.
-Go back and ensure that you are using the most impactful, focused information to help them make a decision." - "The entrants who build their cases from a place of honesty, authenticity, and simplicity vs. marketing jargon were really the strongest." - "Ensure that the 'insights' somehow tie to a human behaviour.
+Top Entry Tips "Start with the executive summary before you try to write individu sections.
+Get your overall story really strong, crisp, clear, and inspi

+"Be sure to provide context; most judges don't know your category or what success looks like."

+"While all of the information is important, remember that this is read as one of many entries by judges.
+Go back and ensure that you are using the most impactful, focused information to help them make a decision."

+"The entrants who build their cases from a place of honesty, authenticity, and simplicity vs. marketing jargon were really the strongest."

+"Ensure that the 'insights' somehow tie to a human behavior.
 A data point is not an insight, it's what the data point means to your brand, target or audience that makes it an insight."

+ual

+iring."

+6

-- "Create a strong tie between the execution and the results." - 7 "Make sure your creative reel doesn't just reiterate what you said in your entry.
-Use it to complement that information." - "Connect results to objectives very clearly.
+"Create a strong tie between the execution and the results."

+"Make sure your creative reel doesn't just

+reiterate what you said in your entry.
+Use it to complement that information."

+"Connect results to objectives very clearly.
 Don't try to fake it and write objectives to meet existing results.
-We can tell and will ding you for it." - "Advertising principles should apply to case studies too: write them in a way that engages judges, focus on how your campaign helped achieve your brand's objectives and don't over-complicate it.
-Less is more!" - "Check for grammar, typos, math, and inconsistencies."
+We can tell and will ding you for it."
+9 8 "Advertising principles should apply to case studies too: write them in a way that engages judges, focus on how your campaign helped achieve your brand's objectives and don't over-complicate it.
+Less is morel"

+"Check for grammar, typos, math, and inconsistencies."